icebreakerone/ib1-technical-docs/docs/metadata.md

 A Dataset:
 * is provided as one or more downloadable files,
 * may be published as part of series of Datasets covering the same source of data over different time periods, and
-* maintains historical access to previous periods.
+* should maintain historical access to previous periods.

 A Data Service:
 * is an API to query some data which uses parameters to specify a subset of data, including time period,